Rhythm and Blues (professional wrestling): Team

-Break up
+Break up and Reunions

 Near the end of 1990 the Honky Tonk Man and Greg Valentine started arguing when Valentine got tired of Jimmy Hart’s interference in their matches.
 This was supposed to lead to a feud between Greg Valentine and the Honky Tonk Man, but the Honky Tonk Man left the federation in January 1991 thus nullifying the feud.
+Valenitne was released by the WWF in January 1992.
+He returned to the WWF at Survivor Series (1993) and left after Royal Rumble (1994).

+They reunited on June 26, 1998, defeating Jake Roberts and Koko B. Ware at National Wrestling Conference in Sacramento, California.
+They occasionally continued working in the independents.

 At some point after both men left the WWF the team reunited in the Northern States Wrestling Alliance where they won the tag team titles once.

+Both were inducted into the WWE Hall of Fame separately, Valentine in 2004 and Honky Tonk in 2019.

+Their last match together was on July 28, 2019, teaming with Colt Cabana defeating David Arquette, RJ City and The System at HOW FortuneBaynia II in Tower, Minnesota.
+Later that year, both men retired from wrestling.